VSChina/iot-hub-e2e-diagnostic/README.md

 git clone https://github.com/VSChina/azure-iot-diagnostics-csharp.git
 git checkout bugbash
 ```
-2. If you have VS 2017 installed already, you could just open DeviceSDKWrapper.sln with it, get the deviceConnectionString from azure portal and fill it in Sample project app.config to run
+2. If you have VS 2017 installed already, you could just open DeviceSDKWrapper.sln, fill in the app.config of Sample project with **Device Connection String** and run it.
 3. If not, you could unzip Sample/Sample.zip, update deviceConnectionString in Sample.exe.config with the value get from azure portal, then run Sample.exe

 ### Check Dashboard